Join The Mailing List

 Although we bid farewell to Dr. Birx’s daily COVID-19 updates, I walk away motivated to build up my scarf collection and experiment with styling.

 I curated a collection inspired by Dr. Birx’s scarves that I really like.
 Make ya do a double-take.
-Shop them here and below!
+Shop them here!